panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 ## 1. Subtyping

-Thanks to inheritance, in TypeScript a *base* type can be extended by another type named *subtype*.
+Subtyping is a form of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) in which a *subtype* data type is associated with a *supertype* data type, also named base type by some form of substitutability.

+The substitutability means that each variable, function parameter of base type can also accept subtype values.

-For example, let's define a base class `User`, then extend that class by an `Admin` class:
+For example, let's define a base class `User`, then extend it by `Admin` class:

 ```twoslash include user
 class User {